ArnauDavis/Heart-app-rough-draft/README.md

 To see it in action, we have calls like areYouGoodDawg(9, 40, 'normal'), which will seamlessly categorize a 9-year-old with a heart rate of 40 BPM as healthy.
 Then there's areYouGoodDawg(15, 300, 'not normal'), where the red flags wave high with that elevated heart rate, alerting us to a potentially serious situation.

-In essence, this function encapsulates a well-rounded approach to health monitoring, elegantly handling user input while providing crucial feedback based on age, heart rate, and additional contextual information."
+In essence, this function encapsulates a well-rounded approach to health monitoring, elegantly handling user input while providing crucial feedback based on age, heart rate, and additional contextual information.

 ## Optimizations